The Raven (1935 film): Production

 Following Murders in the Rue Morgue (1932) and The Black Cat (1934), The Raven was the last of a trio of Poe films Universal Pictures released in the 1930s.
 Among the earliest mentions of the film from Universal was in June 1934, when the studio announced Bela Lugosi had signed on for a three-picture deal, one of which would be The Raven.
 Lugosi was paid US$5,000 for his role in the film, and Karloff was paid $10,000.

 Between August 1934 and March 1935, at least seven writers worked on the script for The Raven.
 These included novelist Guy Endore, who submitted a 19-page treatment based on Poe's poem that also contained elements of the author's short story "The Gold-Bug".
 A week later, Universal announced it had signed Chester Morris for a role in the film, though Morris did not ultimately appear in the final film, and Endore's treatment was not used.
 In October 1934, Michael Simmons and Clarence Marks collaborated on a treatment and wrote a screenplay based upon it.
 John Lynch and Dore Schary also reportedly contributed to a script, but whether or not their work was used is unknown.
 Former Warner Bros. dialogue writer David Boehm was then engaged to write a script and turned in three screenplays for The Raven to Universal, and he is the only screenwriter listed in the credits of the completed film.

 Director Lew Landers (who was still going by his birth name of Louis Friedlander) was hired to oversee the film's 16-day shoot, which was set to begin on March 20, 1935.
 Four days before production began, a conference between Landers, the Production Code Administration (PCA), and Universal studio executives took place to confirm that no scenes of the operation on Batemen would be shown.
 The PCA also reviewed various shots of Bateman to determine their suitability, and, after studying the final shooting script from March 19, issued a written statement saying that "we [...] deem it necessary to remind you that, because of the stark realism of numerous elements in your story, you are running the risk of excessive horror".
 Filming was completed on schedule on April 5 at a cost of $115,209.91, which was $5,000 over the budget.

-Following a renewed interest in horror films following the reissue of Frankenstein and Dracula in 1938, Universal planned a remake of The Raven with both Karloff and Lugosi.
+Following a renewed interest in horror films after the reissue of Frankenstein and Dracula in 1938, Universal planned a remake of The Raven with both Karloff and Lugosi.